socieboy/forum/README.md

 ```
 php artisan forum:migrate
 ```
-This command will create three migration files, for conversations, replies, and like_replies.
+This command will create the migration files, for conversations, replies, and like_replies.
 Then just excute your migration.
 ```
 php artisan migrate
 ```

 ## Configuration

-1.- if you are using less and the app.less file integrated with laravel just import the forum.less file to your app.less
+#### General

+The forum provide a simple custom template, this is published on the resoruces/assets directory, feel free to edit.

-2.- on the config/forum.php file, set the right information of your app.
+On the config/forum.php file, set the right information of your app.

+#### Template

-a.- This is the master template view of your project.
-Laravel by default has a file app.blade.php on your views folder, whish is referenced on the forum configuration by the key template.
+This is the master template view of your project.
 ```
     'template'  => 'app',
 ```

-b.- The key content is the name of your yield tag on your template file.
+The key content is the name of your yield tag on your master template file where you would like to have display the forum.
 ```
     'content'   => 'content',
 ```

 With those values the forum can be adapted to your project really easy and match with your application design.

+#### Topics or Categories

-c.- Define the array of topics for your forum.
+Define the array of topics for your forum.
 (By default this include just the general tag, you can add as many you want)
 ```
     'topics' => [
         'general' => 'General',
     ],
 ```

+#### User settings

-d.- The user configuration with the forum includes.
+The user configuration with the forum includes.

-The key model, set the namespace + class name of your users model.
+The model key, set the namespace + class name of your users model.
 By default is App\User as Laravel use.
 ```
 'model'         => 'App\User',
 ```

-The key username is the field on your users table that would be used to display the nake of the user who post a conversation or reply other conversation. you can set any field like email, username, full_name, name, etc.
+The username key is the field on your users table that would be used to display the name of the user who post a conversation/reply.
+You can set any field like email, username, full_name, name, etc, (Must be a field on your users table).
 ```
     'username'    => 'name',
 ```

-e.- Do you have avatars for the users on your project.
-(Set the key avatar to true/false if you want to use avatars).
+Do you have avatars for the users on your project.
+(Set the key avatar to true if you want to use avatars).
 ```
    'avatar'        => true,
 ```

-Then define the field where the url or link to the image/avatar is saved.
+Then define the field on your users table where the url to the image (avatar) is stored.
 ```
    'user-avatar'  => 'avatar',
 ```

-f.- If you want to include link to profile users, (When you hit the avatar or the name of other users display a user profile)
+If you want to include link to profile users, (When you hit the avatar or the name of other users display a user profile)
 ```
    'profile' => true,
 ```